WHY WE ARE NEEDED

 NEONATAL DEATH IN THE UK

 The neonatal period refers to the first 28 days of life of a newborn baby.
-Every day in the UK and across the world, there are preventable neonatal deaths and, as is well documented, the quality of neonatal care in the UK is slipping.
-As other developed countries get better at preventing, recognising and treating life-threatening conditions in new babies, the UK, shockingly, is getting worse with a higher percentage of babies dying in 2017 compared with 2016 and 2015 (2,3).
+Every day in the UK and across the world, there are preventable neonatal deaths and there are concerns that the the quality of care in the UK is declining.
+As other developed countries get better at preventing, recognising and treating life-threatening conditions in young babies, the UK, worryingly, appears to be getting worse.
+Since 2014 there has been an upward trend in the percentage of babies dying (1,2).
+Although a proportion of these deaths may be attributable to causes such as extreme prematurity where, sadly, survival after birth is very unlikely, the number of newborn baby deaths in the UK is still too high.
+According to the latest Each Baby Counts report (3), a shocking 72% of babies who were stillborn, died in their first week after birth or suffered severe brain injury could have had a different outcome with different care.

 According to a recent UNICEF report, a baby born in the UK is more likely to die in its first month than a baby born in Cuba or Latvia, nearly twice as likely than a baby born in Slovenia and nearly three times as likely than a baby born in Japan (5).